MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_setrendertargets.md

 > The parameters **NumUAVs** and  **UAVStartSlot** specify which range in the UAVs array contains changes in relation to the state previously bound.
 Notice that points in the range could be unchanged.
 Also, update range indexing is not different from other parameters.
 For example, **UAVStartSlot** starts at 0 as the first element of the shared render target view (RTV) and UAV bound space.
 This parameter is a convenience that reveals the span of what actually changed given that the Direct3D DDI always binds everything (including what has not changed).

 ## -remarks

+Resource descriptors, including RTVs and UAVs, must be put in input slots before shaders can access them for read or write.

 The driver can use the [**pfnSetErrorCb**](nc-d3d10umddi-pfnd3d10ddi_seterror_cb.md) callback function to set an error code.